kristianmandrup/bitbucket-api-v2/Authentication.md

 The bitbucket API doesn't yet support JWT authentication.
 Please feel free to add JWT auth if that better suits your need.

-A (skeleton) implementation could look sth. like this:
+An (experimental skeleton) implementation could start with sth. like this:

 ```js
 apiModel.authenticateJwt = accessToken => {